-Facilities should review and revise how they interact with volunteers, vendors and receiving supplies, agency staff, EMS personnel and equipment, transportation providers (e.g., when taking residents to offsite appointments, etc.), other practitioners (e.g., hospice workers, specialists, physical therapy, etc.), and take necessary actions to prevent any potential transmission consistent with the CDC Guidelines for Transmission-Based Precautions.
+CMS recommends that facilities should review and revise how they interact with volunteers, vendors and receiving supplies, agency staff, EMS personnel and equipment, transportation providers (e.g., when taking residents to offsite appointments, etc.), other practitioners (e.g., hospice workers, specialists, physical therapy, etc.), and take necessary actions to prevent any potential transmission consistent with the CDC Guidelines for Transmission-Based Precautions.
 For example:

-- Have vendors drop off supplies at a dedicated location like a loading dock rather than transporting supplies inside the facility. - Allow hospice workers to enter a facility when using PPE properly.
+- Have vendors drop off supplies at a dedicated location like a loading dock rather than transporting supplies inside the facility. - Hospice workers can enter a facility when using PPE properly.